SajjadAhmad14/slate/source/index.html.md

 Get your team's API key.

-Send your API key in the header with every endpoint request.
+Send API key in the header with every request.

 ```

 Please use API key assigned to your team to access all the API endpoints.
 You can register for a new API key by [Getting Started](https://giveclarity.co/users/sign_up) as an organization.
-If you are already our partner, please Contact Us at `corey@giveclarity.co` to get started with the API.
+If you are already our partner, please Contact Us at `hello@giveclarity.co` to get started with the API.

 Our API endoints expect for the API key to be included in all API requests to the server in a header that looks like the following: